marp-team/marp/website/docs/guide/fragmented-list.md

 > These are inherited from [Marpit framework](https://marpit.marp.app/fragmented-list).
 >
 > [This syntax only indicates that the list _should_ be fragmented](https://marpit.marp.app/fragmented-list?id=rendering).
-However, this list would be rendered as a normal list if the tools that are integrated with Marp did nothing with the syntax.
+If the tools integrated with Marp do nothing with the syntax, this list would be rendered as a normal list.
 In the official toolset, [Marp CLI](https://github.com/marp-team/marp-cli)'s default HTML template `bespoke` can reproduce a fragmented list as a build animation.